Virginia Dog Bite & Attack Lawyer - Injury Attorneys

 - Disfigurement.
 If the injury causes scarring or other unsightly marks, it could mean years of plastic surgery or therapy to treat the emotional issues that come with the disfigurement.

 - Medical expenses.
 When you’re injured through no fault of your own, you shouldn’t be expected to pay for the medical costs accrued during treatment.
-Those bills should fall squarely on the negligent pet owner’s shoulders.
-We can help ensure you don’t pay a penny for the treatment necessary following a dog bite.

 Time Deadlines for Virginia Dog Bite Claims